Bioart: Contemporary bioart

 In 2004, Suzanne Anker and Dorothy Nelkin's The Molecular Gaze also helped establish the integration of molecular biology with artistic practice.

+In 2009 the project Bulletproof Skin by Jalila Essaïdi received international attention for integrating spider silk from GM goats into human skin tissue.
+The work provoked debate about possible military applications as bullet-resistant skin, and helped bring the bioart movement into mainstream awareness through global media coverage such as CNN, FOX and the BBC.
+The success of the project led Jalila Essaïdi to establish of the BioArt Laboratories foundation in Eindhoven, later recognized as the national research institute for the biological arts in the Netherlands.
+Together with MU Hybrid Art House and ZonMw (the Netherlands Organisation for Health Research and Development) the foundation co-founded the international Bio Art & Design Award, which for over a decade fostered collaboration between leading research institutes and artists.
+Each year three winners received €25,000 in funding (a total of €75,000 annually), amounting to over €825,000 awarded during the program’s run.
+The foundation and award played an important role in the development of the bioart movement by structurally linking emerging artists with scientific laboratories and enabling projects that later gained international recognition at institutions such as the Centre Pompidou, the Venice Biennale, and the Museum of Modern Art.

-In 2015-2016 Amy Karle created Regenerative Reliquary, a sculpture of bio-printed scaffolds for human MSC stem cell culture into bone, in the shape of a human hand form installed in a bioreactor.
-She created the initial versions of this piece in collaboration with scientists, bioscientists, material scientists and technologists.
-In 2019, she created a biomechanical sculpture in the form of a beating human heart placed on exhibition in Japan where there was historically great controversy surrounding organ transplant, specifically cardiac transplants, see Organ transplantation in Japan.
-The bioartwork proposes a redesigned vascular system with the potential to enhance heart function, and the potential to grow replacement organs in a lab as opposed to using human or other animal transplants, while questioning the implications of enhancement on what it means to be human and impacts on evolution.
-She has used 3D printing and bioprinting using biocompatible materials including Polyethylene Glycol Diacrylate (PEGDA), hydrogels, and polyimides (PI).
+In 2015-2016 Amy Karle created Regenerative Reliquary, a sculpture of bio-printed scaffolds for human MSC stem cell culture into bone, in the shape of a human hand form installed in a vessel.
+In 2019, Karle made The Heart Of Evolution, a 3D printed heart featuring a redesigned vascular system to potentially improve the heart's functionality and mitigate the impact of embolism.
+In 2024 she created an interactive artwork Echoes From the Valley of Existence, which sends DNA samples converted into powder and encased in a polymer into space.

 Bioart continues to evolve into the 2020s to address issues of environmental sustainability and social justice.

 Art addressing topics in biology and society

-The scope of the term BioArt is a subject of ongoing debate.
-The primary point of debate centers around whether BioArt must necessarily involve manipulation of biological material, as is the case in microbial art which by definition is made of microbes.
+The scope of the term bioart is a subject of ongoing debate.
+The primary point of debate centers around whether bioart must necessarily involve manipulation of biological material, as is the case in microbial art which by definition is made of microbes.
 A broader definition of the term would include work that addresses the social and ethical considerations of the biological sciences.
-Under these terms BioArt as a genre has many crossovers with fields such as critical or speculative design.
+Under these terms bioart as a genre has many crossovers with fields such as critical or speculative design.
 This type of work often reaches a much broader general audience, and is focused on starting discussions in this space, rather than pioneering or even using specific biological practices.
 Examples in this space include Ray Fish shoes, which advertised shoes made and patterned with genetically engineered stingray skin, BiteLabs, a biotech startup that attempted to make salami out of meat cultured from celebrity tissue samples, and Ken Rinaldo's Augmented Fish Reality, an installation of five rolling robotic fish-bowl sculptures controlled by Siamese Fighting Fish.